tubearchivist/tubearchivist/docs/Settings.md

 # Actions
 Additional database functionality.

+## Delete download queue
+The button **Delete all queued** will delete all pending videos from the download queue.
+The button **Delete all ignored** will delete all videos you have previously ignored.

 ## Manual Media Files Import
 So far this depends on the video you are trying to import to be still available on YouTube to get the metadata.
 Add the files you'd like to import to the */cache/import* folder.
 Then start the process from the settings page *Manual Media Files Import*.
 Make sure to follow one of the two methods below.